 This list features what we consider to be the best beaches in Europe.
 Beaches come from Italy, Portugal, Turkey, Cyprus, Iceland, and Greece.
 At the end of the day, these beaches barely scratch the surface of what lies along Europe’s coast.

 Travelers could spend years exploring all of Europe’s beaches.
 We couldn’t even make the argument that you could lump in all of the coasts of Portugal, Italy, Spain, Greece, and Croatia into the list of best beaches.
-So where’s the best beaches in Europe exactly?
+So where are the best beaches in Europe exactly?
 Here are all personal favorites after years of traveling around Europe.

 The Best Beaches in Europe